LF-Engineering/darst/README.md

 - Use command(s) to delete cronjob for any project: `./sortinghat-cronjob/delete.sh test none linux-kernel`.

+# Kibana deployment

+- Make sure that you have `dev-analytics-kibana` image built (see `dev-analytics-kibana image` section).
+Currently we're using image built outside of AWS: `lukaszgryglicki/dev-analytics-kibana`.
+- Run `DOCKER_USER=... ./kibana/setup.sh test` to deploy.
+You can delete via `./kibana/delete.sh test`.
+Currently image is already built for `DOCKER_USER=lukaszgryglicki`.

 ## LF One time operation(s)

 # Merge Sorting Hat databases